AhmedS624/Photographic-Memory/ReadMe.md

 checkpint 3: TV
 ...etc

-then you make the cards(info) now this is the fun parn as you let your imagination run wild to turn your information into into a picture or a short story
+Then you make the cards(info) now this is the fun parn as you let your imagination run wild to turn your information into into a picture or a short story

-then assign it to a checkpoint
+Then assign it to a checkpoint

 let's take the word Quintessential for example when I see this word I see the "Queen" of England (RIP) with a red full bag of "essential" stuff

-now to put that mind image in a checkpoint
+Now to put that mind image in a checkpoint

-Palace : home
+Palace : home.
 checkpoint 1: door card Quintessential = Queen + essential Explanation: I pass by the Queen standing at the door with her red bag full of essentials
               and she calls me a typical human
               (the word quintessential means typical)

-Now try to forget that image of your head or the meaning of the word
+Now try forgetting that

+This method is like a cheat to studing as you are having fun creating and also memorizing even better than the traditional way